joshmess/dynamic-memory-overflow-detection/README.md

 ### Part 2: Track how tainted data propagates (20%)

 - Tracked byte propagation for strcpy.
-If src is tainted, marked dest bytes as tainted as well.
 - Tracked byte propagation for strncpy.
 - Tracked byte propagation for strcat.
 - Tracked byte propagation for strncat.
+- Tracked byte propagation for memcpy.
+- Unmarked tainted bytes for bzero.
+- Unmarked tainted bytes for memset.

 ### Part 3: Detect if tainted data is used as return address (20%)